Cruise Ships In The Caribbean

-Taking a cruise ship around the Caribbean is something I thought I would never do.
+Taking cruise ships around the Caribbean is something I thought I would never do.
 It is not on my list of wants, however, the opportunity arose to join some

 people on one, with no cost to me.
 I couldn't pass up a free chance to experience living in what seemed like a floating apartment building.